Graphite: A GPU-Accelerated Mixed-Precision Graph Optimization Framework: Background

-This can be more simply rewritten in terms of the regularized Hessian approximation $H$ and gradient $b$ as
+This can be more simply rewritten in terms of the regularized Hessian approximation $H_\lambda$ and gradient $b$ as

-Solving this linear system in each iteration yields $\Delta x$, which represents a candidate parameter step to reduce the total error.
-Here, $H$ is a sparse positive semi-definite block matrix.
+Solving this linear system in each iteration yields $\Delta x$, which is a candidate parameter step to reduce the total error.
+Here, $H_\lambda$ is a sparse symmetric positive definite block matrix~\cite{Agarwal2010}.

-\textbf{Visual-Inertial Optimization:} Given a set of keyframes $\kappa$ and $l$ map points, the goal of visual bundle adjustment is to find new parameters which better satisfy camera reprojection error constraints.
+\textbf{Visual-Inertial Optimization:} Given a set of keyframes $\kappa$ and $l$ map points, the goal of visual bundle adjustment is to find new parameters that better satisfy camera reprojection error constraints.
 The cost may be formulated as \autoref{eq:visual-opt} ~\cite{ORBSLAM3}

-where $r_{ij}$ is the residual vector of the reprojection constraint between keyframe $i$ and observed map point $j$.
-In other words, $r_{ij}$ is the difference, in 2D coordinates, between the measured observation of a map point in a keyframe image and its modelled observation computed from the camera's projection function using current keyframe and map point parameters.
+where $r_{ij}$ is the residual vector of the reprojection constraint between observed map point $j$ and keyframe $i$.
+In other words, $r_{ij}$ is the difference, in 2D coordinates, between the computed camera projection of a map point in a keyframe image using current parameters and its measured observation.
 To reduce sensitivity to feature mismatches between keyframes and potential outliers, a robust Huber kernel $\rho_{\text{Huber}}$ is used~\cite{ORBSLAM3}.
 Visual-inertial bundle adjustment introduces additional terms to the optimization for inertial parameters.
 For k+1 keyframes, this is represented as~\cite{ORBSLAM3}

 where $r_{I_{i-1,i}}$ is the inertial residual between consecutive keyframes, representing the discrepancy between preintegrated IMU measurements and the change computed from keyframe parameters.
 These parameters include rotation, velocity, and position.
-Similarly, $r_{b_{i-1,i}}$ is the accelerometer and gyroscope bias change between consecutive keyframes.
+Similarly, $r_{b_{i-1,i}}$ is the accelerometer and gyroscope bias residual between consecutive keyframes.